 Glavine was top three all six times; Schilling was second three years in a row, twice to Randy Johnson and once to Johan Santana.
 Mussina’s best was a second-place finish in a year Pedro Martinez fanned 313 batters in 213.1 innings.

 Glavine’s second Cy is, at best, fortunate — his OPS against was 52 points worse than Kevin Brown’s.
-But Glavine won 20 games and Brown didn’t; to vote for him because of second Cy instead of the others is to compound an error 15 years old (and Brown — 68.2 WAR, .655 OPS against — receiving only 12 votes of 581 cast in 2011 is another error to be charged.
+But Glavine won 20 games and Brown didn’t; to vote for him because of his second Cy instead of the others is to compound an error 15 years old (and Brown — 68.2 WAR, .655 OPS against — receiving only 12 votes of 581 cast in 2011 is another error to be charged.
 He’s not far removed from this argument).

 All three pitchers could rightly go into the Hall.
 Hopefully, all three will go in and Jack Morris won’t.